Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 #### Environments

 1. **Sandbox and Dev**- the DEV resource group is used by developers to build and test their solutions.
-It contains two logical environments - (1) a Sandbox environment per developer so each developer can make and test their changes in isolation prior committing to `master`, and (2) a shared Dev environment for integrating changes from the entire development team.
+It contains two logical environments - (1) a Sandbox environment per developer so each developer can make and test their changes in isolation prior committing to `main`, and (2) a shared Dev environment for integrating changes from the entire development team.
 "Isolated" sandbox environment are accomplish through a number of practices depending on the Azure Service.
    - Databricks - developers use their dedicated Workspace folder to author and save notebooks.
 Developers can choose to spin up their own dedicated clusters or share a High-concurrency cluster.
    - DataLake Gen2 - a "sandbox" file system is created.
 Each developer creates their own folder within this Sandbox filesystem.
    - AzureSQL or SQLDW - A transient database (restored from DEV) is spun up per developer on demand.